OpenOpticalNetworks2024/python-basics-TheRealCambu/README.md

 sampleList = [34, 54, 67, 89, 11, 43, 94]

-3. Given a list slice it into a 3 equal chunks and revert each list
+3. Given a list slice it into 3 equal chunks and revert each list

 sampleList = [11, 45, 8, 23, 14, 12, 78, 45, 89]